-Mepolizumab (Nucala®) is a humanized monoclonal antibody.
-It works to recognize and block IL-5, and is approved for use in the U.S. to treat patients aged 12 years or older who have eosinophilic asthma.
+- Mepolizumab is a humanized monoclonal antibody.
+It recognizes and blocks IL-5.
+It is approved for use in the U.S. to treat patients aged 6 or older who have eosinophilic asthma.
 It is used in combination with other asthma medications.

 - Reslizumab is another anti-IL-5 monoclonal antibody.
 It is approved for use in the U.S. as an add-on treatment for patients aged 18 years or older who have eosinophilic asthma.